chessquest/chess-quest-web/README.md

 Welcome to Chess Quest!
 This repository contains our frontend Rails app.
 This app makes calls to the [backend Rails API](https://github.com/chessquest/chess-quest), which makes use of a [Sinatra microservice](https://github.com/chessquest/chess-api) to retrieve data from the Chess.com API.

+## Screenshots

+Placeholder for screenshots of the user interface.

 ### Built With

 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.